Enter room dimensions and click calculate.

 Accuracy and Disclaimer

-Paint coverage varies based on surface texture, porosity, application method (roller vs. spray vs. brush), paint quality, and color change severity.
+Paint coverage estimates vary based on surface texture, porosity, application method (roller, sprayer, brush), paint quality, color change severity, and environmental conditions.
 This calculator uses standard assumptions.
-Consult with your paint supplier for specific product coverage rates.
+Consult your paint supplier for specific product coverage rates, especially for specialty coatings, primers, and exterior applications.

 Conclusion